Last updated on March 19, 2026.

 ADAT is not required, however, all applicants are required to take the GRE.
 Official GRE scores should be submitted directly to UMKC (GRE code is 6872).

 For applicants who have taken NDBE Part 1 and Part 2, official scores should be submitted directly to PASS.
 For applicants who will be taking INBDE, scores will not be required for application review.
+However, they should be provided as soon as the scores are available.

 Residents accepted directly after graduating from dental school must successfully pass a U.S. regional or equivalent Canadian clinical licensure exam prior to or no later than the end of the first year of residency (Spring semester).
 Applicants, who have been out of dental school for a year or more, must successfully pass a clinical licensure exam before they start in a UMKC's Orthodontic residency.